Fox's Book of Martyrs

 attendant glory entered the gates of the golden city, and amid the acclamations

 of millions, I may say, took possession of the palace.
-The saupwars
+The saupwars of the

-immense size of the elephants, the numerous horses, and great variety of
+number and immense size of the elephants, the numerous

-imagined.
-Soon after his majesty had taken possession of the new palace, an
+his majesty had taken possession of the new palace, an order was issued that no

-order was issued that no foreigner should be allowed to enter, excepting Lansago.
-We were a little alarmed at this, but concluded it
+Lansago.
+We were a little alarmed at this, but concluded it was from political

-was from political motives, and would not, perhaps, essentially affect us.
+motives, and would not, perhaps, essentially affect

 "For

-several weeks nothing took place to alarm us, and we wnt
+several weeks nothing took place to alarm us, and we went on with our school.

-building a brick house were procured, and the masons had made considerable
+Mr. J. preached every Sabbath, all the materials for building a brick house were procured, and the masons had made considerable progress

-progress in raising the building.
+in raising the building.

 "On